 - Choices Vary By Location: A limited number of plans — typically four or fewer — are available in most areas.

 Average Cost of Medicare Supplement Insurance Plans from Mutual of Omaha

-Several factors that influence the cost of Mutual of Omaha’s Medigap plans, including age, gender and location.
+Several factors that influence the cost of Mutual of Omaha’s Medigap plans, including age, sex and location.
 This can make it difficult to nail down an exact cost of a plan without checking for it in your region.
 But overall, plans tend to hover around the $100-per-month range.

 Plans that handle more of Original Medicare’s costs typically will have higher monthly premiums.
 So, be sure to compare not just what different plans in your area cover but the difference in premiums as well.

 One of Mutual of Omaha’s biggest advantages is that it is a very highly regarded company.
 It is an accredited business with the Better Business Bureau, which gives it an A+ rating.

 <a href="https://www.consumeraffairs.com/insurance/mutual_of_omaha_health.html"Consumer Affairs gives Mutual of Omaha four out of five stars, specifically pointing out its navigable website.